cran-task-views/Epidemiology/Epidemiology.md

   related metrics, on individual-level (linelist) or aggregated data, using the methods described in
   [Li and White (2021)](https://doi.org/10.1371%2Fjournal.pcbi.1009210).
+- `r pkg("rplanes")`: Prepare data and analyze plausibility of both forecasted and reported epidemiological signals.

 ### Epidemic simulation models